Menu

 Tool: Tracking California Traffic

-PHI’s Tracking California’s Traffic Tool can be used to quickly quantify and visualize traffic volumes for any address in California for 2019.
-The Tool provides Daily and Annual Vehicle Miles Travelled estimates and Annual Average Daily Traffic statistics for a given buffer distance around the address.
+PHI’s Tracking California’s Traffic tool can be used to quickly quantify and visualize traffic volumes for any address in California.
+Using 2019 data the Tool provides information such as Daily and Annual Vehicle Miles Travelled estimates and Annual Average Daily Traffic statistics for a given buffer distance around the address.

-The Tool provides Daily and Annual Vehicle Miles Travelled (DVMT, AVMT) estimates and Annual Average Daily Traffic (AADT) statistics for a given buffer distance around the address.
+The tool provides data such as Daily and Annual Vehicle Miles Travelled (DVMT, AVMT) estimates and Annual Average Daily Traffic (AADT) statistics for a given buffer distance around the address.

 Explore the traffic tool